Blog

 Asbestos

-Because of its durability and heat-resistance, many aircraft parts were made using asbestos to protect against fire and heat damage.
+Because of its durability and heat resistance, many aircraft parts were made using asbestos to protect against fire and heat damage.
 Brakes, cockpit heating systems, heat shields for engines, torque valves, gaskets, electrical wiring, and insulation contained asbestos.
-This put Air Force mechanics particularly at risk for exposure, and they were likely to inhale asbestos dust and fibers through contact with the engine and motor parts.
+This put Air Force mechanics, particularly at risk for exposure, and they were likely to inhale asbestos dust and fibers through contact with the engine and motor parts.

 Mental Health

-The final portion of this non-exhaustive list involves the mental health of airmen, particularly with regards to PTSD.
+The final portion of this non-exhaustive list involves the mental health of airmen, particularly with regard to PTSD.
 It isn’t included on this list because it is unique to airmen, but rather because airmen react uniquely.
 By some estimates, enlisted personnel in the Army and Marines are almost four times more likely to report their symptoms of PTSD than those in the Air Force or Navy.

-Many pilots and air crew are under the misconception that PTSD develops from being on the ground, but the human brain wasn’t programmed to tell the difference between being shot at with a rifle and a missile being shot at a plane.
+Many pilots and aircrew are under the misconception that PTSD develops from being on the ground, but the human brain wasn’t programmed to tell the difference between being shot at with a rifle and a missile being shot at a plane.
 PTSD develops as a reaction to trauma.
 That trauma doesn’t always fit the narrative.
 In-flight emergencies due to equipment malfunction have been linked to PTSD, and that often has nothing to do with combat.

 Complicating matters further, PTSD is disqualifying for all aviation duties in the Air Force.
 While an airman may request a waiver to get past that disqualification, the waivers are frequently denied because the airman has persistent symptoms or has to be on medications not approved for flying, which require a second waiver.
-Since they frequently feel unable to report their symptoms or risk losing their career, it may be difficult for flight crew to become service-connected for PTSD after service.
+Since they frequently feel unable to report their symptoms or risk losing their career, it may be difficult for the flight crew to become service-connected for PTSD after service.

 Veterans Serving Veterans

-Berry Law Firm was founded by Vietnam War Veteran and legendary trial lawyer John Stevens Berry Sr. We are proud to have many military Veterans among our attorneys and staff who understand what it means to serve and know firsthand the struggles many of our clients face every day.
+Berry Law was founded by Vietnam War Veteran and legendary trial lawyer John Stevens Berry Sr. We are proud to have many military Veterans among our attorneys and staff who understand what it means to serve and know firsthand the struggles many of our clients face every day.

-If you served in the Air Force and your VA disability claim has been denied, Berry Law Firm may be able to help.
+If you served in the Air Force and your VA disability claim has been denied, Berry Law may be able to help.
 We have been successfully representing veterans for decades.
 Contact us today for a free evaluation.

 Berry Law

-The attorneys at Berry Law Firm are dedicated to helping injured Veterans.
+The attorneys at Berry Law are dedicated to helping injured Veterans.
 With extensive experience working with VA disability claims, Berry Law can help you with your disability appeals.

 This material is for informational purposes only.
 It does not create an attorney-client relationship between the Firm and the reader, and does not constitute legal advice.
 Legal advice must be tailored to the specific circumstances of each case, and the contents of this blog are not a substitute for legal counsel.